 - BEFORE EACH USE, inspect the general condition of the tool.
-Check for:

-- loose hardware.

-- · misalignment or binding of moving parts,

-- · cracked or broken parts,

-- · damaged electrical wiring, and

-- any other condition that may affect its safe operation.
+Check for loose hardware, misalignment or binding of moving parts, cracked or broken parts, damaged electrical wiring, and any other condition that may affect its safe operation. - AFTER USE, wipe external surfaces of the tool with clean cloth.

-- 2. BEFORE EACH USE, check oil level:

-- a.
-Set Saw for maximum depth.

-- b.
-Place Saw on flat, level surface.

-- c.
-Remove Oil Plug.
-Rotate Blade using safety gloves.
-Check gears in fill hole while rotating Blade.
-If no oil shows as gears turn, add oil.

-- d.
-Add 85W-140 gear oil or equivalent until it runs out of the Oil Plug hole.

-- e.
-Replace Oil Plug.

-- AFTER USE, wipe external surfaces

-of the tool with clean cloth and a mild

-detergent.
 Do not use solvents.
-Do

-not immerse Saw in liquid.

-- AFTER FIRST 10 HOURS OF USE, change the oil.

-- AWARNING!
-TO PREVENT SERIOUS INJURY: If the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.
+Do not immerse in liquid. - OCCASIONALLY, Clean the ventilation openings.
+Wear ANSI-approved safety goggles and NIOSH-approved dust mask/respirator and blow out vents with compressed air. - 4.
+AWARNING!
+If the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.